koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `@call`

-The `@call` metakey defines how the object should behave when its called as a function.
+The `@call` metakey defines how an object should behave when its called as a function.

 ````koto